openiec/openiec/docs/coherent.md

 ```
 `purevms` is a two-dimension array, and each nested array in `purevms` stores the molar volume of the components, in the order of the components being specified in `SigmaCoherent`.
 The molar volume for `VA` can be omitted.

 The next step is create an object of `SigmaCoherent`, where `comps` and `phasenames` has to be specified in order. (**Note** the molar volume mentioned previously should always follow these orders.)
-The temperature has been set as `800.0` Kelvin. `x0` stands for the exact composition for interfacial that we intend to compute.
-As we are dealing with binary system, only the composition for `Ni` is in need, while the composition for `Al` is calculated by `1 - x(Ni)`， internally in `openiec`.
+The temperature has been set as `800.0` Kelvin. `x0` stands initial alloy composition.
+As we are dealing with binary system, only the composition for `Al` is in need, while the composition for `Ni` is calculated by `1 - x(Al)`， internally in `openiec`.

 ```python